kongware/ftor/README.md

 * use [vs, ws, xs, ys, zs] for generic collections
 * use [o, p, q, r, s] for generic object types
 * use [f, g, h, i, j] for generic functions
-* [name_] represents an uncurried function (e.g. const name = (x, y, z) => {})
+* [name_] represents a slightly different variant of the function [name]
 * [$name]: represents a native Symbol

-Functional programming doesn't mean to always use obfuscated names like x or f.
+Functional programming doesn't mean to always use generalized names like `x` or `f`.
 Use speaking names for specific functions/variables and generic names for generic ones.
+The specificity of names is a good indicator of how generalized your functions are.

 ## Currying